78016 International Humanitarian Law6cp

 This subject examines all the major areas of international humanitarian law (IHL).
 It covers the traditional topics of the laws of armed conflict and the laws in war, in addition to considering more recently emerged fields such as refugee law, peacekeeping operations and international crimes.
 The subject aims to situate each of these areas within the historical, philosophical and political contexts in which they have, and continue to be, developed.
 Moreover, there is an emphasis on the analysis of international humanitarian law through issues that have arisen by virtue of recent events, such as the proliferation of internal conflicts and the reaction to international terrorism.
-Through the use of complex role-plays, real-life case studies, and legal research workshops, this subject takes international law 'out of the books' in order to equip students with the tools to develop their skills in critical analysis, research and communication.
+Through the use of role-plays and real-life case studies, this subject takes international law 'out of the books' in order to equip students with the tools to develop their skills in critical analysis, research and communication.
 This subject invites students to consider the place of law in war, and to reflect on the role of lawyers in facilitating and limiting violence in war.

 Detailed subject description.